RayAndrade/TheRayCode/CPP/ChainOfResponsibility/README.md

 #include "SquirrelHandler.h"
 #include "DogHandler.h"
 ```
-for our demo we also need to include
+for our demo will also need to include
 ```cpp
 #include <vector>
 ```